-Sr. No. CO statement CO-1 Students will be able to recognize & appreciate two alternative ideals of work - "worker" and "contributor".
-CO-2 Students will be able to recognize & appreciate alternative ways in which they could define themselves & their identity - that will lead to building intrinsic self-esteem and confidence in oneself.
-CO-3 Students will be able to recognize & appreciate the way people approach challenges and situations; and how it frees individuals to take on challenges and open up Opportunities.
-CO-4 Students will be able to differentiate between two alternative approaches to success - 'building one's engine of success' and 'chasing the fruits of success'Lead to sustainable or lasting success in the long run.
+Sr. No. CO statement CO-1 Students will be able to recognize & appreciate two alternative ideals of work - Ideal of a "worker" and ideal of a "contributor".
+And why organizations of today expect people they employ to be contributors and not just workers.
+CO-2 Students will be able to recognize & appreciate alternative ways in which they could define themselves or "who am I" (their identity) - and which are positive identities that will lead to building intrinsic self-esteem and confidence in oneself; In contrast to identities that will lead to extrinsic self-esteem that makes them more dependent on their environment.
+CO-3 Students will be able to recognize & appreciate a "victim" stance as distinct from a "creator of destiny" stance in the way people approach challenges and situations; and how the latter frees individuals to take on challenges and open up Opportunities.
+CO-4 Students will be able to differentiate between two alternative approaches to success - 'building one's engine of success' and 'chasing the fruits of success'; they also appreciate the payoffs/ consequences of both and which is more likely to Lead to sustainable or lasting success in the long run.

 CO-5 Students will be able to recognize & appreciate different career models and their Value; to help them make more informed career-related choices.
 CO-6 Students will be able to recognize & appreciate how one can expand the contribution possible in any role, thereby opening up an alternative way of career Growth to them.